-Overwolf raises $52.5M for its platform to build, distribute and monetize in-game user-generated content – TechCrunch
+Overwolf raises $52.5M for its platform to build, distribute and monetize in-game, user-generated content – TechCrunch

 While Marchand likens Overwolf aims to YouTube, investors see a parallel in Unity, another key toolkit for the games developer community.

 “Similar to how developers use Unity to build a game, we see Overwolf as the framework for everything UGC related to games.
 Overwolf allows for one of the only means of monetization for the thousands of creators, in turn, this translates to increased engagement for the publishers and more content for gamers.
-Services like Overwolf set the stage for the industry to see a new generation of user-generated content and we are excited to invest in the leading company moving this space forward,” commented Nick Tuosto, Co-Founder of Griffin Gaming Partners and Managing Director at LionTree, in a statement.
+Services like Overwolf set the stage for the industry to see a new generation of user-generated content and we are excited to invest in the leading company moving this space forward,” commented Nick Tuosto, co-founder of Griffin Gaming Partners and managing director at LionTree, in a statement.